 By having multiple sources of income, you'll take less of a blow when one is eliminated from events such as job loss.
 My wife and I have two main sources of income and four small sources of passive income.
 If either of the main incomes get eliminated, we would have a tough time for sure, but the four passive income sources help with that somewhat.

 One of the passive income sources is our investing with Lending Club.
-You can check out my Lending Club review here and learn how my wife and I earn over an 8% return on investment in the form of passive income on a weekly basis.
+You can check out my Lending Club review and learn how my wife and I earn over an 8% return on investment in the form of passive income weekly.

 5. A Financial Education is Vital

 Most people are thrown into the world of adulting without a financial education.
 It's amazing how little we're taught.
 Whether it be writing a check and filling out a checkbook, filing taxes, managing credit cards, or understanding how to create a budget; most of us know very little when we turn 18.

 If you have kids, the best thing you can do is give them a financial education when they're teenagers.
 If you yourself have never gotten a financial education, there's never been a better time than now.